Antoine-62/Advanced-Internet-Applications-laboratory-ASP.net-webpage/README.md

 ## Conclusion
 In this exercice, I learned the basics to do a project ASP.net technology, and saw his advantages.
 In my opinion, I find it's quite easy to handle this technology.
 Here, to access a variable or a function, you only need to type "@" before the variable's name, compared to php, where you need to write <"**php echo $variable ?>**", or javascript where you need to do an append.
 Well, in summary, it's very similar to the php frameworks, but I still prefered php frameworks.
 Maybe the goal of this assigment (and the next one) is to discover the advantages of a framework ?(with layout and MCV architecture).
-However, as I said before, the problem of ASP.net is you must work work with visual studio, which is quite slow to run.
+However, as I said before, the problem of ASP.net is you must work with visual studio, which is quite slow to run.
 But maybe I will change my mind in the next laboratory ?
 Who know?
 I thank my teacher, sir Piernik, for this exercice and new skills acquired.